FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation: Introduction

 \section{Introduction}

-Embedding language into the 3D representation is essential for interaction with 3D environments in a human-like manner, which enables query, editing, and other interactions through natural language.
+Embedding language-aligned semantic features into 3D representations is essential for interaction with 3D environments in a human-like manner, which enables query, editing, and other interactions with 3D through natural language.
 It has various applications, such as robotic navigation~\cite{vision-and-language_navigation, robot_navigation}, manipulation~\cite{language-guided_manipulation, open-world_object_manipulation}, and augmented/virtual reality~\cite{augmented_reality}.
 Constructing such 3D language fields requires lifting 2D observations into coherent 3D geometry and appearance while jointly embedding semantics to achieve open-vocabulary interaction, which involves both 3D reconstruction and vision–language modeling.

-With the rapid development of 3D Gaussian Splatting~\cite{3dgs} (3DGS), many works~\cite{langsplat, feature3dgs, fastlgs, langscenex} embed features from 2D vision–language models into Gaussians and build language fields through per-scene optimization.
-Although the differentiable rasterization of 3DGS enables fast rendering, the per-scene optimization remains inefficient for language field reconstruction, as the optimization process can take minutes or even hours, making these methods impractical for real-time applications such as robotic navigation and manipulation.
-Besides, per-scene optimized methods typically rely on dense-view input and perform poorly under sparse-view conditions, while sparse-view input is common in practice.
-On the other hand, recent feed-forward reconstruction methods~\cite{dust3r, mast3r, vggt} have achieved approximately real-time 3D reconstruction from multi-view images to 3D point clouds, while they fail to perform high-fidelity novel-view synthesis (NVS) and semantic embedding.
-One straightforward solution is to incorporate a Gaussian head into the feed-forward reconstruction model, using 3D data for training and distilling semantics from 2D models.
-However, these methods are limited to a fixed number of input views, such as only two views~\cite{uniforward, gsemsplat, semanticsplat, spatialsplat}, or require additional camera parameters~\cite{uni3r}, which restricts their practical applicability.
-Moreover, 3D annotation data are also insufficient compared with large-scale 2D video data from the Internet.
-These limitations in input views and 3D data further hinder semantic distillation, ultimately restricting the accuracy and generalization of embedded semantics.
+With the rapid development of 3D Gaussian Splatting~\cite{3dgs} (3DGS), many works~\cite{langsplat, feature3dgs, opengaussian, fastlgs, langscenex} embed semantics from 2D vision–language models into Gaussians and build language fields through per-scene optimization.
+Although the differentiable rasterization of 3DGS enables fast rendering, the per-scene optimization remains inefficient for language field reconstruction, as the optimization often takes minutes or even hours, making these methods impractical for real-time applications such as robotic navigation and manipulation.
+Furthermore, these methods generally require dense multi-view observations and struggle in sparse-view settings, which are more prevalent in practical deployments.